wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 If investors were to lose faith in the Tether reserves, USDT could "un-tether" from the dollar and crash.
 Anyone holding Tethers would try desperately to sell for blue chip cryptos like Bitcoin and Ethereum.
 A Tether crisis does not necessitate a wider market crash but that is certainly a possibility.
 Market infrastructure like exchanges and DeFi applications could break down turning users into bag holders.
 This might spook investors, causing them to pull out of the market entirely.
 For the past two years, iFinex has been printing Tethers like J-Pow works there.
 They flooded into the market propelling it to astronomical heights.
 If the printing isn't backed by *real* investor demand, assuming the rocketship hasn't left the atmosphere?
 It will fall back to earth.

-The NY AG wanted to force iFinex to open up the vault and be more transparent.
+The NY AG wanted to force iFinex to show what's inside the vault.
 However, iFinex had prepared a defense.
 They argued that they did not move the funds but instead created a loan between their two subsidiaries.
-Think of it like they replaced the $850 million in the Tether reserve with BFX tokens.
+It's like they replaced the $850 million in the Tether reserve with BFX tokens.
 Additionally, they shifted the "fully backed reserve" goal posts:

 > Tether updated its terms of service to make clear that reserves could include loans to affiliates, and did so before the line of credit transaction that is at the heart of this case.
 This disclosure gave anyone holding or considering buying tether the opportunity to take their money elsewhere if they so chose, defeating any allegation of fraud[^court-doc].

 Even though they were admitting that Tether was not backed 1:1 with cash, it did not lose its peg and there was no crisis.

-To increase investor confidence, pay of the loan from Tether, and gesture rudely at the NY AG, iFinex came up with another Token based scheme.
+To increase investor confidence, pay off the loan from Tether, and gesture rudely at the NY AG, iFinex came up with another Token based scheme.
 They ran what is known as an initial exchange offering [IEO].
 This is when an exchange sells a "utility" token to its customers.
 It's a bit like rewards points.
 Despite everything previously discussed, their customers were happy to bail out the company again and purchased $1 billion worth of tokens.

 The token is called UNOS SED LEO [LEO] which took iFinex a couple paragraphs to explain in the whitepaper: